Best Healthcare REITs

 Investors are celebrating.
 And experts reveal the perfect storm that led to this lesser-known instrument becoming a cash cow for risk-averse folks who aren’t wary in this uncertain market.

-Risks with Healthcare REITs
+Risks of Healthcare REITs

-Healthcare REITs offer a wealth of potential benefits to investors, but that doesn’t mean they are without risk.
-The healthcare field is one that is always growing in terms of technology and capabilities.
+• Constantly Changing Technology: The healthcare field is one that is always growing in terms of technology and capabilities.
 Facilities need to be able to keep up with the times.
 If a healthcare REIT has older or outdated assets that can’t support modern medical technology, it could have a difficult time securing tenants or lease renewals.

-Healthcare facilities also offer specialized services.
+• Difficulty in Finding Tenants: Healthcare facilities also offer specialized services.
 No matter what area of healthcare a particular facility serves, it won’t be easy to find new tenants if a vacancy comes up.
 That especially applies to larger facilities like hospitals.
 If a major healthcare provider opts out of a lease to relocate, a new hospital tenant won’t just be waiting around the corner like a new tenant for an apartment.

-Healthcare facilities are also subject to a heavy regulatory structure, with requirements at the local, state and federal levels.
+• Strict Regulations: Healthcare facilities are also subject to a heavy regulatory structure, with requirements at the local, state and federal levels.
 It will be incumbent on healthcare REIT providers to stay in accordance with those regulations.
 Doing so is likely to be very expensive.
-Failing to do so could result in heavy fines, loss of certification or other punishments that can really damage investor returns.
+Failing to do so could result in heavy fines, loss of certification or other punishments that can damage investor returns.
 The management of the facilities must be done very carefully.

 How to Invest in Healthcare REITs

 One of the best aspects of healthcare REITs is that a lot of them are publicly traded.
 Any investor can buy shares without necessarily having to be accredited.
 Healthcare REIT shares can be purchased online through brokerage websites or mobile apps.
-If you’re looking for more professional insight or advice for your investment, you can also purchase healthcare REIT shares with the assistance of a stock broker
+If you’re looking for more professional insight or advice for your investment, you can also purchase healthcare REIT shares with the assistance of a stock broker.

 Largest Healthcare REITs

-Welltower Inc. (NYSE: WELL): Welltower is one of America’s largest healthcare REITs.
+Welltower is one of America’s largest healthcare REITs.
 This Toledo, Ohio-based REIT primarily owns and operates senior living facilities, rehabilitation facilities and continuing care providers throughout the United States.
 Most of Welltower’s facilities are newer Class A properties and cater to a client base that is well-insured.

-Ventas Inc. (NYSE: VTR): Ventas Inc. is another one of America’s largest healthcare REITs.
+Ventas Inc. is another one of America’s largest healthcare REITs.
 This Chicago-based REIT has assets in a number of healthcare fields, including senior housing, medical office buildings and research centers.
 Its assets are spread throughout the continental U.S. and Canada.

-Healthpeak Properties Inc. (NYSE: PEAK): Healthpeak Properties is a Denver-based REIT.
-It specializes in Class A senior living facilities, medical office buildings and life science research facilities.
+Healthpeak Properties is a Denver-based REIT that specializes in Class A senior living facilities, medical office buildings and life science research facilities.
 This healthcare REIT is focused on delivering long-term growth to investors.

 Healthcare REIT ETFs

 Exchange-traded funds (ETFs) are large diversified investment offerings that have multiple holdings in several different REITs.
 There isn’t a pure healthcare REIT ETF that only holds healthcare REIT stocks.
-But many REIT ETFs have healthcare REITs in their portfolio.
+However, many REIT ETFs have healthcare REITs in their portfolio.

 iShares Residential and Multisector Real Estate ETF (NASDAQ: REZ) is a traditional REIT ETF that includes some healthcare REIT stocks in its portfolio. iShares Cohen & Steers REIT ETF (Cboe BZX: ICF) is another ETF from the same firm that is also invested in healthcare REITs.